Physician profile: Todd Crocenzi, M.D.

 The most exciting area of emerging cancer therapeutics is immunotherapy - harnessing the power of the body's own immune system to treat cancer.

-How close are we to finding a vaccine for colon cancer?
+How close are we to finding a vaccine for gastrointestinal cancers?

-I think we'll see immunotherapies such as vaccines or other immunotherapy methods to treat advanced colon cancer within the next five years.
-Whether we can prevent colon cancer altogether through vaccines remains an elusive target, but I still think it's achievable.
+I think we'll see immunotherapies such as vaccines or other immunotherapy methods to treat advanced colon cancer within the next three years.
+Whether we can prevent cancer altogether through vaccines remains an elusive target, but I still think it's achievable.

 You've compared the process of cancer research to rock climbing.
 How so?